Erikang20/Kanban-task-management-web-app/README-howTo.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Project Structure

+The frontend is in the client folder and the backend in the server folder

 ```
 |---FRONTEND APP